Import Alert 72-07

 FDA recommends a firm requesting removal from detention without physical examination provide the following information:

-A. Results of the firm's investigation(s) into the product failure.
+A. Results of the firm's investigation(s) into the ***root cause of the violation.***

 B. Documentation showing corrective action(s) taken in response to the findings of this investigation.
 This should include, at a minimum:

-1) A description of current manufacturing processes which ensure the product is free of non-permitted drug residues; and
+1) A description of current manufacturing processes which ensure the product is free of ***violative*** drug residues; and

 2) Verification of the process's adequacy; and

-C. For requests to remove products manufactured from one poultry source (i.e., chicken only) from DWPE, a minimum of five (5) consecutive non-violative commercial shipments must have been offered for import to FDA and subsequently released by FDA, based on private laboratory analyses demonstrating the product is free of non-permitted drug residues.
+C. For requests to remove products manufactured from one poultry source ***(e.g., chicken only) from DWPE, a minimum of five (5) consecutive non-violative commercial shipments must have been offered for import to FDA and subsequently released by FDA, based on evidence (e.g., private laboratory analyses) demonstrating the product is free of violative drug residues.

-For requests to remove multiple products representing more than one poultry source (i.e., chicken and duck) from DWPE, a minimum of twelve (12) consecutive non-violative commercial shipments must have been offered for import to FDA and subsequently released by FDA, based on private laboratory analyses demonstrating the products are free of non-permitted drug residues.
+For requests to remove multiple products representing more than one poultry source (e.g., chicken and duck) from DWPE, a minimum of twelve (12) consecutive non-violative commercial shipments must have been offered for import to FDA and subsequently released by FDA, based on evidence (e.g., private laboratory analyses) demonstrating the products are free of violative drug residues.***

 For additional guidance on removal from detention without physical examination, refer to FDA's Regulatory Procedures Manual, Chapter 9-8, "Detention without Physical Examination (DWPE).

-***If a firm and/or a representative thereof would like to petition for removal from detention without physical examination, they should forward information supporting their request to FDA at the following address:
+If a firm and/or a representative thereof would like to petition for removal from detention without physical examination ***under this Import Alert, all relevant information supporting the request should be sent via email to:

 Requests for removal from detention without physical examination will be reviewed by DIO and referred to CVM for additional evaluation.

-*** Questions or issues involving import operations should be addressed to ORA/DIO (301) 796-0356 or FDAImportsInquiry@fda.hhs.gov
+*** Questions or issues involving import operations or the submissions of petitions for removal from DWPE should be addressed to OII/DIO (301) 796-0356 or Imports@fda.hhs.gov.

-Questions or issues on policy, sample collection recommendations, or any other additional questions, should be addressed to Center for Veterinary Medicine (CVM), Division of Compliance,) Animal Food Program Team (HFV-236) at CVMImportRequests@fda.hhs.gov
+Questions or issues on policy, sample collection recommendations, or any additional questions, should be addressed to CVM/Division of Food Compliance at CVMImportRequests@fda.hhs.gov

 Product Description: